syaffers/cyber-talents-qualifiers-2017-write-ups/README.md

 __(Easy, 50 pts, Digital Forensics)__

-I hated this one, simply because it was a prime example of me not seeing the forest for the trees.
+I hated myself for this one, simply because it was a prime example of me not seeing the forest for the trees.
 Let's start.
 We have a PNG image:

 ![The rabbit hole](https://github.com/syaffers/ct2017quals-write-ups/raw/master/message-in-bottle.png)